1874 South Carolina gubernatorial election

 The 1874 South Carolina gubernatorial election was held on November 3, 1874, to select the governor and lieutenant governor of the state of South Carolina.
 Daniel Henry Chamberlain won the election and became the 76th governor of South Carolina.

 This was the last South Carolina gubernatorial election won by a Republican until 1974.
 Since the 1990s, the Republican Party has become more dominant in the state.
-As of 2023, all of the statewide officeholders are Republicans.